huwsgulhurgelt/Huwsgulhurgelt1/README.md

 - ✅ Carrier registration with phone & description
 - ✅ PIN-protected edit/delete
-- ✅ Real-time updates
+- ✅ Real-time updates across tabs
 - ✅ Mobile responsive design
 - ✅ Clean, modern UI
+- ✅ No database setup required - uses browser localStorage

 ## 🛠️ Tech Stack

 - HTML5
 - CSS3
 - Vanilla JavaScript
-- Firebase Realtime Database
+- localStorage (browser storage)

+## 📝 Note

+Data is stored locally in the browser.
+Each device/browser will have its own data.
+For shared data across devices, you would need to implement a backend database like Firebase.

 ---